Frequently Asked Questions

 How can a care manager save me money?

 Here are some of the ways a care manager can help you save money:

 - Review medical bills and insurance claims to ensure insurance is being applied appropriately.

-- Analyze the patient’s health insurance, eligible benefits, and available healthcare programs to access benefits and lower expenses.
+- Analyze the patient’s health insurance and available benefits and healthcare programs to access benefits and lower expenses.

 - Limit the family’s travel time and time away from work by responding to emergencies and preventing crisis through planning, advocacy, and care coordination.

 - Resolve and deal with family disputes that may result in added expenses, delayed care, or lack of care oversight.